jchilds0/gfa-scroller-script/README.md

-# Good Friday Appeal Scroller Script
+# Good Friday Appeal Scripts

-Converts a .xlsx with rows constiting of name and amount to multiple .xlsx with 50 lines per file
+Converts scroller .xlsx with rows constiting of name and amount to multiple .xlsx with 50 lines per file.
+Converts boards .xlsx into a json.

 ## Quickstart